 - Diabetic retinopathy.
 Diabetic retinopathy affects diabetic patients with uncontrolled blood sugar levels.
 High blood glucose can damage the retinal blood vessels and cause leakage of blood and fluid.
 This condition worsens over time without management, and can lead to significant vision loss.
 This disease can be managed with lifestyle changes.

-If you are looking for a retinal specialist here in Naples, FL, look no further than Tyson Eye.
-Contact us today to schedule our retina appointment at one of our offices.
+If you are looking for a retinal specialist in Southwest Florida, look no further than Tyson Eye.